South East Sussex

 • Dripping Spring Alehouse 34 Tower Road St. Leonards on Sea TN37 6JE

-This friendly small pub has seen many changes in recent years.
+This small pub has seen many changes in recent years.
 The present tenants have been in the pub from April 2018.
 A selection of whiskies is offered.
 Bar snacks are available; sandwiches, pie of the day and other light food.
 Events held include beer and meat raffles and quizzes.
 Ciders on offer are always Westons Old Rosie and usually Rosie's Pig, neither are real cider according to CAMRA's definition.

 • Harrow Inn 828 The Ridge St. Leonards on Sea TN37 7PX Telephone(01424) 756893